Other-Project/SI4-STEats/doc/report.md

 more focused modules, distributing responsibilities more effectively and enhancing code readability.

 In terms of error handling, our strategy has prioritized capturing and managing straightforward, anticipated errors, which has contributed to stable performance in standard scenarios.
-However, we acknowledge that testing for rare, edge-case errors such as the non validation of a group order or the validation of a group order just before the delivery time.
+However, we acknowledge that more tests should be done on rare errors or edge-cases, such as the non validation of a group order or validating a group order just before the delivery time.
 Addressing these edge cases more rigorously will help strengthen our application’s reliability in diverse environments.

 ### Our project management